 You should always notify your bank and credit card companies of any impending travel before leaving.
 Make sure to get their foreign telephone numbers in case you need assistance.
 Another important thing to ask, especially if they are a large bank, like Bank of America, is if they have any relationships with other institutions in the country you’re traveling to.
 Many of them do and using their ATMs will save you a lot of money in transaction fees.
 Also ask if they charge currency exchange fees since these can add extra charges.
 My personal recommendation, if you’re in the US, is to open a free account with Charles Schwab.
 They are extremely easy to work with, have excellent customer service, and they don’t pile on extra charges, including currency conversion fees.
 An additional nice feature is they will reimburse you once a month for any ATM fees you incur while at home or abroad.
 In the last year we’ve traveled this has ended up saving me over $100 in just ATM fees alone.

-In my next tips post we’ll discuss planning and some other tips.
+In my next travel tips post we’ll discuss planning and some other tips.
 What other types of tips would you like to know more about?